Jeff Burke

 Graduate Students

-Lillian is a fourth-year student in the Clinical Psychology doctoral program.
+Lillian is a fifth-year student in the Clinical Psychology doctoral program.
 She graduated from Duke University in 2019 with a B.S. in Psychology.
 After graduating from Duke, she worked as a clinical research coordinator at Massachusetts General Hospital contributing to research studies aimed at understanding the feasibility and acceptability of implementing cognitive-behavioral strategies in non-traditional settings.
 Her current research interests include improving treatment engagement and outcomes for children with irritability and emotion dysregulation and their families.
 She is also interested in exploring the dissemination of evidence-based treatments for oppositional defiant disorder in non-traditional settings.
 In her free time, she enjoys attempting ambitious cooking projects, watching scary movies, and traveling with friends and family.

-Jessica Foy, B.A. – Graduate Student (matriculated Fall 2023)
+Jessica Foy, M.S. – Graduate Student (matriculated Fall 2023)

-Jessica is a second-year student in the Clinical Psychology doctoral program.
+Jessica is a third-year student in the Clinical Psychology doctoral program.
 She graduated from Lehigh University in 2020 with a B.A. in Psychology and Public Health.
 After graduating, she worked as a clinical research coordinator at the Center for Autism Research at the Children’s Hospital of Philadelphia.
 There, she coordinated multiple projects including a R01 that studies social and emotional behaviors in children and adolescents with a variety of neurodevelopmental and psychiatric conditions with the aim of using computer vision to validate fine grained measures of facial affect and gestures.

 Her research interest consists of understanding how interpersonal relationships, such as with parents, teachers, and peer friendships, can impact psychopathology for children with disruptive behavior disorders.
 In her free time, she loves running, traveling, and cooking with friends and family.